Read Time: 7 minutes

 Increase Search Rankings

-Reviews impact search rankings as well, especially your local listings’ local search rankings.
-According to a WhiteSpark Study, reviews have the second-highest impact at 17 percent influence on your GBPs local rankings.
-Keywords in native Google reviews particularly influence your local pack rankings.
+Reviews also impact search rankings, especially your local listings’ local search rankings.
+According to a WhiteSpark Study, volume of reviews with text has the eighth largest impact on your GBPs’ local rankings.
+A sustained number of Google reviews, rather than bursts, positively influences your local pack rankings.

-Furthermore, according to our Top Rankings and Conversion Factors for Local Search report, GBPs ranked three through five averaged 280 reviews, which is far less than the top-ranked GBPs that averaged 404 reviews.
+Furthermore, according to our Top Rankings and Conversion Factors for Local Search report, GBPs ranked three through five average 280 reviews, which is far less than the top-ranked GBPs that averaged 404 reviews.

 Green background with white text and a blue download button to the left of a woman holding a laptop behind a black background.

-Below are several tactical ways to generate reviews across your local listings and social profiles.
-Once you’ve generated those reviews, we recommend publishing positive reviews and recommendations to your website, helping you sway potential customers.
+Now that you understand why reviews are so important, let’s look at several tactical ways to generate reviews across your local listings and social profiles.
+Once you’ve generated those reviews, we recommend publishing positive reviews and recommendations to your website, highlighting the benefits of your brand to potential customers.

 1. Make Leaving Reviews Easy